 *Why do larger water wheels cost so much more than a smaller wheel?
 If you double the size of a wheel you don't just double the materials and work.
 Example using "Rustic" style water wheels.
 A 4 foot water wheel weighs about 80 lbs.
 A 6 foot wheel is 240 lbs and a 8 foot standard width water wheel weighs 480 lbs.
 More hand selected wood, steel, and a lot more labor.
 Just for fun a 10' wheel weighs 950 lbs and the 12' wheels weigh in around 1500 lbs.
 These weights are for "standard" widths and options.
 Some wheels weigh a lot more and they cost more.

 *What size water wheels do you build?
 I've built water wheels as small as 8 inches and as tall as 16 feet.
 The widest wheel I've built was over 6 feet wide.
 I build in half inch increments so if you want a 5' 8 1/2" wheel I will build it, heck, built one that size a few years ago.

 *Axle and Bearings?
-Between 54,000 and 100,000 psi tensile strength solid steel axles are standard with industerial grade bearings with zerk fittings.
+1144 steel 100,000 psi tensile strength solid axles are standard with industerial grade bearings with zerk fittings.
 If the axle isn't strong enough after a few years metal fatigue will break a cheap axle.
 You'd be surprised at how many axles and bearings I've sold to replace cheap axles used by other water wheel builders.